Vandal Explorer Series

 Research at U of I often takes place outside of the lab — and even beyond Idaho’s borders.
-Check out the research of five students who, during summer 2019, traveled across the world to investigate everything from antelope diets in Mozambique to the logistics of building a boarding school in Togo.
+Check out the research of students who, during summer 2019, traveled across the world to investigate everything from antelope diets in Mozambique to teach evolution on the Galápagos Islands.
 While in the field, the students tackled problems such as how to construct tools to sample Mars geology and questions like what drives the evolution of new species.

 Kevin Cerna and Erika Rader investigate the environmental conditions surrounding past volcanic eruptions by studying crystal formation in the Pacific Northwest.
 Information from Earth's lava fields shows us how similar events could have formed Mars.